Averaging principles for non-autonomous two-time-scale stochastic reaction-diffusion equations with jump

-The above-mentioned papers mainly considered autonomous systems.
-For autonomous systems, as long as the initial value is given, the solution of which only depends on the duration of time, not on the selection of the initial time.
+The above-mentioned works mainly considered autonomous systems.
+For the autonomous systems, as long as the initial value is given, the solution of which only depends on the duration of time, not on the selection of the initial time.
 However, if the initial time is different, the solution of non-autonomous equations with the same initial data will also be different.
-Therefore, compared with autonomous systems, the dynamic behavior of non-autonomous systems is more complex, which can portray more actual models.
-Chepyzhov and Vishik \cite{chepyzhov2002attractors} studied the long time behavior of non-autonomous dissipative system.
-Carvalho \cite{Carvalho2012attractors} dealt with the theory of attractors for non-autonomous dynamical systems.
+Therefore, compared with the autonomous systems, the dynamic behaviors of the non-autonomous systems are more complex, which can portray more actual models.
+Chepyzhov and Vishik \cite{chepyzhov2002attractors} studied long-time dynamic behaviors of non-autonomous dissipative system.
+Carvalho \cite{Carvalho2012attractors} dealt with the theory of attractors for the non-autonomous dynamical systems.
 Bunder and Roberts \cite{Bunder2017resolution} considered the discrete modelling of non-autonomous PDEs.

-In 2017, the validity of an averaging principle has been presented for non-autonomous slow-fast system of stochastic reaction-diffusion equations by Cerrai \cite{cerrai2017averaging}.
-But, the system of this paper was driven by Gaussian noises, which is considered as an ideal noise source and can only simulate fluctuations near the mean value.
+In 2017, the averaging principle has been presented for non-autonomous slow-fast system of stochastic reaction-diffusion equations by Cerrai \cite{cerrai2017averaging}.
+But, the system of this paper was driven by Gaussian noises, which is considered as an ideal noise source and only can simulate fluctuations near the mean value.
 Actually, due to the complexity of the external environment, random noise sources encountered in practical fields usually exhibit non-Gaussian properties, which may cause sharply fluctuations.
-It should be pointed out that Poisson noise, one of the most ubiquitous noise sources in many fields \cite{Applebaum2009Processes,duan2015introduction,peszat2007stochastic}, can provide a good mathematical model to describe discontinuous random processes, some large moves and unpredictable events \cite{Bertoin1998levy,fu2013hyperbolic,Mueller1998heat}.
+It should be pointed out that Poisson noise, one of the most ubiquitous noise sources in many fields \cite{Applebaum2009Processes,duan2015introduction,peszat2007stochastic}, can provide a accurate mathematical model to describe discontinuous random processes, some large moves and unpredictable events \cite{Bertoin1998levy,zhang2019random,li2018stepanov-like}.